runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 ### Function encodeTransactionData

-`encodeTransactionData` is a public function that calculates the hash value of the given transaction data.
+[`encodeTransactionData`] is a public function that calculates the hash value of the given transaction data.

 #### Stack and memory:

 The function is `public`, to which both internal and external calls can be made.
-One of the main differences between two types of calls is how to pass the input.
+One of the main differences between the two types of calls is how to pass the input.
 The internal call passes the input through the stack and the memory, while the external call passes the input through the call data.

 For the internal call, the input stack is given as follows:
 ```
 NONCE : REFUND_RECEIVER : GAS_TOKEN : GAS_PRICE : DATA_GAS : SAFE_TX_GAS : OPERATION : DATA_LOC : VALUE : TO : RETURN_LOC : WS
 ```
-where the first ten elements are the function arguments in the reverse order, while `DATA_LOC` is a memory pointer to the actual buffer of `data`.
+where the first ten elements are the function arguments in reverse order, while `DATA_LOC` is a memory pointer to the actual buffer of `data`.
 Note that `OPERATION` is encoded as `unit8`.

 The memory stores the `data` buffer starting at the location `DATA_LOC`, where it first stores the size of the buffer, followed by the actual buffer bytes, as illustrated below: